Nonadiabatic Wave-Packet Dynamics: Nonadiabatic Metric, Quantum Geometry, and Gravitational Analogy: Equation of motion

-where $\Gamma^i_{jk}=G^{il}\Gamma_{ljk}$ are the Christoffel symbols associated with the metric $G_{ij}$.
+where $\Gamma^i_{jk}=G^{il}\Gamma_{l,jk}$ are the Christoffel symbols {of the second kind} associated with the metric $G_{ij}$.
 This equation is mathematically analogous to the dynamics of a particle moving on a curved manifold parametrized by $\bm{\xi}$, endowed with metric $G_{ij}$, and subject to external forces.
-Here, the symplectic matrix $\bm{J}$ together with the Berry curvature $\bar{F}_{kj}$ act as an effective magnetic field; $E$ plays the role of a scalar potential; and $\bar{F}_{\tau k}$ represents an additional force arising from spatio-temporal variations in the system.
+Here, the symplectic matrix $\bm{J}$ together with the Berry curvature $\bar{F}_{kj}$ acts as an effective magnetic field; $E$ plays the role of a scalar potential; and $\bar{F}_{\tau k}$ represents an additional force arising from spatio-temporal variations in the system.

-The metric $G_{ij}$ in this context is static and determined by the underlying electronic quantum geometry and band structure; it does not evolve dynamically as in general relativity.
-Moreover, it governs only the dynamics of the considered quasiparticle sector and does not apply universally to all excitations.
-Hence, Eq.~\eqref{eq:analogousgravity} provides a natural framework to study analogies between quasiparticle dynamics in a curved parameter space and particle motion under gravity in curved spacetime.
-In this limited and well-defined sense, the phenomenon is referred to as analogue gravity~\cite{barcelo2011analogue}.

-In spatially uniform systems where $\bm{G}_{xx,qx,xq}=0$, the full metric $G$ is not invertible.
-In such cases, if $\bm{x}$ can be solved from Eq.~\eqref{eq:qdot} and expressed in terms of $\bm{q}$ and its time derivative, substituting into Eq.~\eqref{eq:xdot} yields an equation of motion for $\bm{q}$ that takes the form of a forced geodesic equation in $\bm{q}$-space, provided that $\bm{G}_{qq}$ is invertible~\cite{ren2025momentum, mehraeen2025quantum}.
-Conversely, in spatially inhomogeneous cases where the reciprocal-space geometry is trivial, $\bm{G}_{qq,qx,xq}=0$, one may solve for $\bm{q}$ in terms of $\bm{x}$ and its derivatives, leading to a forced geodesic equation in $\bm{x}$-space~\cite{onishi2025emergent, yoshida2025emergent}.
-These results highlight that nonadiabatic effects enable analogue gravity to be explored in different parameter spaces.
+{Equation~\eqref{eq:analogousgravity} provides a useful gravitational analogy in a restricted sense: in both cases, the metric enters the equations of motion through the Christoffel symbols and geometrically shapes the inertial part of the trajectory.
+Unlike general relativity, however, the metric here is defined on the wave-packet phase space $(\bm q,\bm x)$, rather than on spacetime.
+This makes it different from the conventional study in the field of ``analogue gravity'' that employs an analogue spacetime metric~\cite{barcelo2011analogue} in bosonic~\cite{munoz2019observation, viermann2022quantum, vsvanvcara2024rotating, falque2025polariton} or fermionic~\cite{giovanazzi2005hawking, volovik2016black, fulgado2023fermion, haller2023black} systems.
+Moreover, $G_{ij}$ here does not obey an independent dynamical field equation.
+Instead, it is a static effective metric, not necessarily Riemannian or Lorentzian, determined by the underlying electronic wave function and band structure.
+This metric governs only the dynamics of quasielectrons and is not universal for all excitations.}